We've independently reviewed this article to make sure it's as accurate as we can make it.

 You should buy a countertop dishwasher if:

 - You have limited space in your kitchen.
-You can easily disconnect and store the dishwasher.
+You can easily disconnect and store a countertop dishwasher.
 It is easy to make more space when guests come over.

 - You are trying to cut down on your utility bills.
-Countertop dishwashers use less water and electricity than normal dishwashers.
+In my experience, countertop dishwashers use less water and electricity than normal dishwashers.
 For example, they typically use only 2 gallons of water per cycle.
-Regular dishwashers on the other hand can use up to 3 gallons per cycle.
+Regular dishwashers on the other hand can use up to 4 gallons per cycle.

 - You are looking for an economic purchase.
 Tabletop dishwashers are cheaper to buy than regular-sized dishwashers.
 They are also less expensive to run.

 - You entertain a lot.
-You can clean the glassware in a countertop dishwasher ready to use again while the big dishwasher works on all the pots and plates.
+You can clean the glassware in a compact dishwasher ready to use again while the big dishwasher works on all the pots and plates.

 - Someone in the home has limited mobility.
 The downside of a regular dishwasher is that you have to bend over a lot to take things in and out of it.
 A countertop dishwasher however is at arm’s reach.
 Stacking and emptying it doesn’t involve any awkward bending over.
 It’s also easier for you to clean.

 - You go on vacation a lot.
-A countertop dishwasher is easy to pack up and take away on vacation.
+A countertop or compact dishwasher is easy to pack and take away on vacation.
 If you spend extended time in an RV, in a cabin, or on a boat, a countertop dishwasher is ideal.
-Why not take the convenience with you next time you travel?

 - You need to organize your work office.
 A countertop dishwasher is awesome for office spaces.
 Getting one is the perfect way to stop coffee mugs from piling up in the lounge or breakroom.